Call for Submission – APFF-3/Feb/19

-1) Every entry will be evaluated on the basis of the production standard, production style, sound and visual treatment, production quality and type of equipment used.
+1. Every entry will be evaluated on basis of relevance of the subject with the festival theme, production standard, production style, sound and visual treatment, production quality, innovation, brevity and type of equipment used.

-6) Once filmmakers submit their film, it means that they accept all rules and terms and agree that APFF can use their film data in order to develop its services, media products, promotional material, information kits etc.
+6. Once filmmakers submit their film, it means that they accept all rules and terms enlisted in the APFF memo/website and agree that APFF can use their film data in order to develop its services, media products, promotional material, information kits etc.

-7) By submitting your film through the laid down process you are agreeing to share the screening rights with APFF.
+7. By submitting your film through the laid down process you are agreeing to share the multiple screening rights with APFF.

-9) The shortlisted films would be announced through APFF website but finalists would be announced on the last day of the Festival i.e. September 23, 2017.
-Any change in this sequence would be notified through APFF website.
+9. The shortlisted films would be announced through APFF website and Facebook but finalists would be announced on the last day of the Festival.
+Any change in this sequence would be notified through APFF website and facebook.